farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/00_overview.md

 #### For Windows

 You should run this with windows Subsystem for Linux (WSL).
-This is a well supported and documented environemnt.
+This is a well supported and documented environment.

 [**Install WSL**](https://learn.microsoft.com/en-us/windows/wsl/install)